adar2378/pin_code_fields/README.md

   /// Triggers the error animation final StreamController<ErrorAnimationType> errorAnimationController;

+  /// Callback method to validate if text can be pasted.
+This is helpful when we need to validate text before pasting.
+  /// e.g. validate if text is number.
+Default will be pasted as received. final bool Function(String text) beforeTextPaste;

+  /// Method for detecting a pin_code form tap
+  /// work with all form windows final Function onTap;

   /// Configuration for paste dialog.
 Read more [DialogConfig] final DialogConfig dialogConfig;

   /// Theme for the pin cells.
 Read more [PinTheme] final PinTheme pinTheme;

-  /// Callback method to validate if text can be pasted.
-This is helpful when we need to validate text before pasting.
-  /// e.g. validate if text is number.
-Default will be pasted as received. final bool Function(String text) beforeTextPaste;
+  /// Brightness dark or light choices for iOS keyboard. final Brightness keyboardAppearance;

   /// Validator for the [TextFormField] final FormFieldValidator<String> validator;

+  /// An optional method to call with the final value when the form is saved via
+  /// [FormState.save].
+  final FormFieldSetter<String> onSaved;

   /// enables auto validation for the [TextFormField]
   /// Default is false